Social media influencers are often seen as leading glamorous lives, but is becoming one really as promising as advertised?

-This is the exact case with Vine, a tool for making 6-second clip to share among friends that once took over internet in a short time.
+This is the exact case with Vine, a tool for making 6-second clips to share among friends that once took over the internet in a short time.
 Unfortunately, it died within a quite similar span of time.

-Social media influencers’ job is to influence people to make better choices for a better life, but to be successful as one takes more than one million likes on Instagram as well as views on YouTube.
+The social media influencers’ job is to influence people to make better choices for a better life, but to be successful takes more than one million likes on Instagram as well as views on YouTube.

 It is unworldly to think that it is easy to get the job done simply by becoming one.
 Of all the satisfactions it can give, the discontentment can also be distressing and probably not worth the purportedly short-lived career.